- Antonio Brown has been accused of sexual assault by his former trainer

 - The NFL is strongly considering placing Brown on paid leave, according to a report

-- MyBookie sets the odds at -1000 that AB takes the field for the Patriots this season
+- The odds are -1000 that AB takes the field for the Patriots this season

 The saga surrounding Antonio Brown took another twist this week.